 In 2005, Governor Schwarzenegger signed an Executive Order S-3-05 to reduce emissions by 80% by 2050, spurring a series of legislative and gubernatorial actions to establish California policy and targets for greenhouse gas (GHG) reduction to address climate change.
 The Global Warming Solutions Act of 2006 (AB 32) set a 2020 GHG emissions reduction goal into law and required the California Air Resources Board (CARB) to develop a Scoping Plan, which contains the main strategies California will use to reduce GHGs.
-The 2017 version of the plan strengthens existing programs and seeks to further integrate efforts to reduce both GHG and air pollution, guided by additional State law (SB 32) to target emissions reductions by 40% by 2030.
+The most recent (2017) version of the plan strengthens existing programs and seeks to further integrate efforts to reduce both GHG and air pollution, guided by additional State law (SB 32) to target emissions reductions by 40% by 2030.
 Most recently, SB100 set a state target of 100% carbon-free electricity by 2045, and Executive Order B-55-18 established a statewide goal to achieve "carbon neutrality" by 2045.
+In 2021, CARB is currently developing the 2022 Scoping Plan, which will assess progress towards the 40% by 2030 target and also outline a path for the State to achieve carbon neutrality by 2045.
 It is in the City's interest to continue to monitor the progress and implementation of California GHG and climate change policy and plans as they relate to advancement of the City's climate action goals, impacts to City operations and services, and funding for the City's climate action initiatives.